Postcards (Australian TV series)

-Postcards is an Australian holiday and travel television franchise.
+Postcards is an Australian holiday and travel television franchise, featuring advertorial content in a thirty minute format.

 History

 There have been a number of versions of Postcards on the Nine Network.
 At one point, there were three, each serving a particular state.
 In 1995, Channel Nine Adelaide produced their first series.
 It promoted holiday spots within South Australia, encouraging viewers to travel within their state.
 Soon after, Channel Nine Melbourne launched their own state-based version (Postcards Victoria) and Channel Nine Perth followed in 1999 with Postcards WA.

 In 2007, WIN Television purchased the Nine stations in Adelaide and Perth.
-The Perth-based Postcards WA was then renamed Postcards Australia and expanded to cover more parts of the country, using reporters positioned across the WIN network, and in 2011 they axed the original Adelaide-based Postcards SA.
+The Perth-based Postcards WA was then renamed Postcards Australia and expanded to cover more parts of the country, using reporters positioned across the WIN Network, and in 2011 they axed the original Adelaide-based Postcards SA.

 In March 2016, Postcards moved to a new Friday night timeslot and one hour format for the Perth, Adelaide and Melbourne markets.
 Rebecca Judd hosted the show alongside presenters Livinia Nixon, Lauren Phillips, Brodie Harper, Shane Crawford, Glen Moriarty, Scherri-Lee Biggs, Warren Tredrea and celebrity chef Shane Delia.

 Later, the national program was discontinued, and a Victoria-focused Postcards returned.
 As of 2025, it is still being made.